Baby boy dies after being pulled from water under Brooklyn Bridge

 Campbell was visiting New York with his parents.

-"My mom, she was out here and she was kind of just loking in the water, and she calls my dad over and says 'there's a baby in the water!'" he said, "As soon as they called the police my dad was like, 'I'm gonna jump in, I wanna grab it.'
+"My mom, she was out here and she was kind of just looking in the water, and she calls my dad over and says 'there's a baby in the water!'" he said, "As soon as they called the police my dad was like, 'I'm gonna jump in, I wanna grab it.'
 He's a physician so he knows how to do CPR and stuff like that."

 The boy was transported to the hospital where he was pronounced dead.